2010 Laguna local elections: 4th District

-Mayoralty Election
+City and municipal elections

 All municipalities of Laguna, Biñan, Calamba, San Pablo City, and Santa Rosa City will elect mayor and vice-mayor this election.
 The candidates for mayor and vice mayor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.
 Below is the list of mayoralty candidates of each city and municipalities per district.